zyedidia/micro/runtime/help/options.md

 * `paste`: treat characters sent from the terminal in a single chunk as a paste event rather than a series of manual key presses.
-If you are pasting using the terminal keybinding (not Ctrl-v, which is micro's default paste keybinding) then it is a good idea to enable this option during the paste and disable once the paste is over.
+If you are pasting using the terminal keybinding (not `Ctrl-v`, which is micro's default paste keybinding) then it is a good idea to enable this option during the paste and disable once the paste is over.
 See `> help copypaste` for details about copying and pasting in a terminal environment.